 It's called the Green Deal.
 But in reality, it's a way of paying for the cost of double glazing, solid wall insulation, boiler upgrades and much more from the projected savings you'll make on energy bills.

-It's complex, but for many living in England, Wales and Scotland it could pay off very well.
-These 20 Green Deal mythbusters explain how it works, what it's best for, who should use it and more.
-If it's right for you, go quick - up to £4,000 cashback's available, but only until June 2014.
+It's complex, but for many living in England, Wales & Scotland it could pay off very well.
+This guide explains how it works, what it's best for, who should use it and more.
+If it's right for you, go quick.
+A new scheme's just launched offering funding of up to £7,600 to help offset your costs.

 The Green Deal gives special 'loans' or grants to improve your home to cut energy bills.
 You needn't be on a low income - anyone can apply